Sustainability

 • Incorporating new data sources as they become available

-• Adopting better algorithms and architectures as they mature
+• Adopting better algorithms as they mature

 • Improving infrastructure efficiency continuously